Home

 Free Printable Guitar Chord Chart

-Simple chord chart of basic chords
+Free printable guitar chord chart of basic guitar chords

 I once heard of a famous and very talented guitarist that learned his chords by going through a book of several hundred chord shapes once a day as fast as he could.

-So I bought the same book, and went though the chord shapes once a day for a couple of months.
+So I bought the same book and went though the chord shapes once a day for a couple of months.

-Well I did get really good at most of those chords but found out I did not have the least bit of knowledge on how to use them in anything that sounded like a song.
+Well, I did get really good at most of those chords but found out I did not have the least bit of knowledge on how to use them in anything that sounded like a song.

-the best way that I found to learn new chords is first to realize, if you are a beginning guitarist is that it hurts to grow calluses.
+The best way that I found to learn new chords is first to realize, if you are a beginning guitarist is that it hurts to grow calluses.
 Everyone goes through it.

-Now to get the chords down put one finger down at a time and check for buzzing, if it buzzes it's not right.
+Now to get the basic guitar chords down put one finger down at a time and check for buzzing, if it buzzes it's not right.
 Make small adjustments in your finger placement so that it works.

 Now once you have got to the place where the chord is not buzzing, raise your fingers off the fretboard and place them slowly into place, Keep doing that until you are confident that your can grab a chord quickly.